DavidRC-Projects/Rehab_Metrics/README.md

 ### Validation Testing

-I used CI Python Linter and followed PEP8.
+I used the CI Python Linter and followed the PEP8 guidelines to validate my code.

-From this i removed blanked lines, white spaces and adjusted the code to make lines less than 79 characters and 72 characters for docstrings.
-Imports were grouped  in the order of standard library imports, related third party important and local application imports respectively.
+As a result of the linting process, I made the following adjustments:

+1. Removed unnecessary blank lines and trailing white spaces.
+2. Ensured that all lines are under 79 characters, and limited docstring lines to 72 characters as recommended.
+3. Grouped imports in the correct order:
+* Standard library imports
+* Related third-party imports
+* Local application imports

+***** image on python linter run.py
+***** image of python linter guide.py

 https://peps.python.org/pep-0008/